 - Miami is considered a big city, but its urban footprint is smaller and more accessible than many big metros.
 Thank the Atlantic Ocean and the Everglades.
 This is an underrated benefit when trying to get around without a car.
 Even if a destination is beyond biking or transit distance, it’s still probably not too far to Uber.
 The Miami metro is about 15 miles east to west.
 DFW is about 65.
 This means many transit and biking trip times can be comparable driving, since longer trips make alternative modes less time advantageous.
 I’m sure this difference also impacts commute times by car, but luckily I haven’t commuted by car in awhile so I can’t speak from first hand experience.

-- Florida’s high-speed rail (though not that high-speed) has just opened,providing rail service to Miami, Fort Lauderdale and West Palm Beach with future expansion plans for Orlando and Tampa.
+- Florida’s high-speed rail has just opened,providing rail service to Miami, Fort Lauderdale and West Palm Beach with future expansion plans for Orlando and Tampa.
 I’m sure commuters will use it and it beats sitting in traffic on I-95.
 This service has been great for weekend excursions north, plus the new stations are right downtown and a quick bike ride to nearby attractions.
 What makes this project different is the combination of housing, retail and offices being built around Brightline stations at the same time rail service begins.
 Building neighborhoods and transit together leverages both investments.

 - A few years ago FDOT and Miami-Dade County went on a roundabout building spree.
 I’ve seen more of these in Miami than in all my time in Dallas or Baltimore.
 Personally, I’m a fan.
 They slow traffic, make intersections look nicer and are way better than 4 way stops while cycling.
 As long as traffic yields at the legs, floating through a roundabout beats having to stop at a stop sign.